-Before we go into the efficiency of an electrostatic precipitator, let us first understand what corona power ratio is.
+Before we go into the efficiency of an electrostatic precipitator, let us first understand what corona power ratio is (not to be confused with corona discharge).
 Corona power ratio is the ratio of power consumed in watts to the airflow in cubic feet per minute.
 This tells us about the energy consumed in filtering one cubic foot of air per minute.
 The corona power ratio affects the efficiency of an electrostatic precipitator.
 Higher the corona power ratio, higher is the efficiency of the electrostatic precipitator.
 The below image shows the variation of the efficiency of electrostatic precipitator with corona power ratio.

-The Resistivity of Dust CollectedThe efficiency of an electrostatic precipitator is dependent on its ability to collect the dust from the flue gases.
+The efficiency of an electrostatic precipitator is dependent on its ability to collect the dust from the flue gases.
 The efficiency of collection of dust depends on its electrical resistivity.
 Particles with their resistivity in the normal zone are collected very easily by electrostatic precipitators.
 Dust collecting efficiency gets reduced in the case of particles which fall in the low resistivity zone, and they shed their charge as they arrive at the collecting plates, and they again reenter in the dust collection area.
 This phenomenon is called re-trainment.
 Even for particles in the high resistivity area, increasing electrical resistivity reduces the efficiency.
 Therefore the electrical resistivity of the particle dramatically affects the efficiency of the electrostatic precipitator.

-The Particle SizeThe efficiency of the electrostatic precipitator is dependent on the particle size of the aerosol (dust, mist) to be collected.
+The efficiency of the electrostatic precipitator is dependent on the particle size of the aerosol (dust, mist) to be collected.
 The collection efficiency if high for more massive particles and low for small particles.